Dataset Evidence

 Parameterize MHF with their profile.
 Predict their verdict.

 This is MHF's most direct validation opportunity.
-The experimental design is simple and devastating:
+The experimental design is simple and falsifiable:

 Individual Moral Prediction Pipeline